-The RSU Plan provides for the grant of RSUs to directors, senior officers and key employees of the Company ("RSU Participants") and was last approved by shareholders on February 25, 2021.
+The Company's RSU Plan is a compensation plan that provides for the grant of RSUs to directors, senior officers and key employees of the Company ("RSU Participants").
+The RSU Plan was approved by shareholders on February 25, 2021.

-The following is a summary of the RSU Plan.
-Capitalized terms not defined in this Information Circular and used in this summary are defined in the RSU Plan.
+The following is a summary of the key terms of the RSU Plan.
+Capitalized terms not defined in this Information Circular and used in this summary are defined in the RSU Plan which is available under the Company's profile on SEDAR at www.sedar.com.